-It’s a very high calling —to become more like Christ in your marriage.
+It’s a high calling —to become more like Christ in your marriage.
 How are you going to achieve this?
-How will you become more fully alive and mature as a Christian man, and attain the rightful place of spiritual leadership in your home?
+How do you live with your wife in an understanding way within your home?

 Some of us have heard these verses so many times they don’t really register much any more.
 But what does it mean to live with your wife in an understanding way?
 What does it mean to love her as Christ loved the church?
 If you aspire to be the spiritual leader in your home, are you really caring for your wife’s spirit as if Jesus was in your home ministering to her spirit?
 The implications of these verses are staggering to me.

-A few years ago I had an opportunity to interview Coach Bill McCartney, the founder of Promise Keepers, the Christian men’s movement.
-He was formerly the head football coach at the University of Colorado, and led his team to the national championship in 1990.
+A few years ago I had an opportunity to interview Coach Bill McCartney.
+He is the founder of Promise Keepers, the Christian men’s movement.
+McCartney was formerly the head football coach at the University of Colorado.
+He led his team to the national championship in 1990.

 I asked him about his transition from coaching to leading Promise Keepers.
 He said, “My last year as a coach was in 1994.
 My team was undefeated and was ranked third in the nation —we had a great team.
 The pastor in our church said, ‘We’re going to have a visiting preacher next week.
 And he’s coming with the single-most important thing he’s learned in 41 years of preaching.’
 And I wondered, what could be the single-most important thing?”

 “So here’s what this preacher said: ‘Do you want to know whether a man has character or not?
 All you have to do is look at his wife’s countenance, and everything that he’s invested or withheld will be in her face.'”